 For four days in April 1986, Anatoly Grischenko and Mil Design Bureau Chief Test Pilot Gurgen Karapetyan flew a Mil Mi-26 helicopter dropping loads of sand and wet cement on the wreckage of Reactor Number 4 at the Chernobyl Nuclear Power Plant near Pripyat, Ukraine, which had been destroyed by an explosion.
 A mixture of sand, lead, clay and boron was dropped directly on the exposed reactor core.
 Carrying 15 ton loads suspended from an 200 meter (656 feet) cable, they made repeated trips while flying through the radioactive gases released from the plant.
 (Radiation measurements taken at 200 meters above the reactor exceeded 500 roentgens per hour.)

 Grischenko suffered from radiation poisoning and later, leukemia.
-Four years later, Grischenko, along with his wife Galina, was brought to the Fred Hutchinson Cancer Research Center, in Seattle, Washington, for medical treatment, on 11 April 1990.
+Four years later, Grischenko, along with his wife Galina, were brought to the Fred Hutchinson Cancer Research Center, in Seattle, Washington, for medical treatment, on 11 April 1990.
 He underwent chemotherapy and radiation treatments to destroy his own bone marrow.
 A 42-year-old woman from France had donated her marrow, which was flown directly to Seattle by British Airways.

 Grischenko received the marrow transplant during a 7-hour procedure on 27 April—4 years and 1 day after his first flight over Chernobyl— but shortly thereafter, he contracted a lung infection.

 On 12 June 1990, exploratory surgery was performed to find the cause of the infection.
-His condition worsened and he was placed on a respirator, but died on the evening of 2 July 1990.
+His condition worsened and he was placed on a respirator, but he died on the evening of 2 July 1990.

 On the Fourth of July, Independence Day, the most important holiday in America, national flags in the city of Seattle were lowered to half-mast to honor the memory of the heroic, self-sacrificing test pilot from Zhukovsky.